sarvan0506/EVA5-Vision-Squad/S5/README.md

 ## Neural_Network_Optimization

-The objective of this exercise is to take a CNN and optimize in a step by step manner it to attain an accuracy of **99.4%** consistently on *MNIST dataset* with less than *10K* model parameters in *15 epochs*.
+The objective of this exercise is to take a CNN and optimize it in a step by step manner to attain an accuracy of **99.4%** consistently on *MNIST dataset* with less than *10K* model parameters in *15 epochs*.

-The target is achieved in a step by step manner by tuning and observing the model's performance.
+The target is achieved in a step by step manner by tuning and observing the model's performance at each step.

 ## Step 1